 I give thanks to my former wife and our relationship that blessed us with our son and daughter.

-I think of my son and daughter who have made my adult life so very special, who gave me reason to live when life once turned bleak and for the character and resilience they display each and every day.
+I think of my son and daughter who have made my adult life so very special, who as children gave me reason to live when life once turned bleak and for the character and resilience they display each and every day as adults.

 I think of my wife today and the way she picked me up following the very darkest part of my life and how she has become my true soul mate through some incredibly difficult times.

-I think of our children's partners and the loving relationships that produced such wonderful grandchildren.
+I think of our children's partners and the loving relationships that have produced such wonderful grandchildren.

-One by one I think of all eight grandchildren's smiling faces and of their beautifully differing characters.
+One by one I think of all eight grandchildren's smiling faces and of their beautifully differing characters that bless our lives.

 I think of other family members near and far.